 Roll the dough to the size of the baking sheet.

 Place the chilled butter on the dough, aligning it with the bottom edge, so it covers 2/3 of the dough.
 Fold it into a letter.
-From here on you need to refer to my video on instagram: Click her to find croissants 101.
-(You’ll find the dough, shaping and baking instructions there.
+From here on you need to refer to my croissants 101 video on Instagram.
+You’ll find the dough, shaping and baking instructions there.